Fatimaab1/Fatimaab1/README.md

-Here are some ideas to get you started:
+- 🔭 I’m currently working on my problem solving, technical skills and communication skills through:

-- 🔭 I’m currently working on ...
+- 👩🏾 on a mentorship programme with [Black Girls In Tech](https://www.blackgirlsintech.org/)

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...